drandreaskrueger/webwatch/README.md

 fill in webpage search and SMTP parameters in the `config_personal.py` that you copy from the `config.py` template.

 ### testing
+For a clean situation, just remove the `fingerprint.sha256` file.
+Try this until you get it working:

     source env/bin/activate
     ./webwatcher.py